Spherical Tiling by 12 Congruent Pentagons: Angle Congruent Tiling

 \section{Angle Congruent Tiling}

 Now we turn to the distribution of angles in a spherical tiling by congruent pentagons.
 Since edge lengths are ignored, we introduce the following concept.

-\begin{definition} Two polygons are {\em angle congruent}, if there is a correspondence between the edges, such that the adjacency is preserved and the angles between the adjacent edges are preserved. \end{definition}
+\begin{definition} Two polygons are {\em angle congruent}, if there is a correspondence between the edges, such that the adjacencies of edges are preserved and the angles between the adjacent edges are preserved. \end{definition}

 Two spherical triangles with great arc edges are congruent if and only if they are angle congruent.
 Two planar triangles with straight line edges are similar if and only if they are angle congruent.
 However, this is no longer true for quadrilaterals and pentagons.